 So if security is making you hesitant about jumping on the cloud bandwagon, you’re not alone.
 However, having a clear cloud security plan in place can help to alleviate any fears.
 Although before that plan is established, it’s important to understand the concerns your business could face.

 With that in mind, here are four cloud security issues you need to be aware of for your enterprise:

 It’s a scary one to process, but your employees are the biggest detriment to keeping your data safe on the cloud.
 In fact, your cloud system could become vulnerable incredibly easily – and without your staff even realizing it.

 For instance, if your organization opts for a BYOD system, employees will use their smartphones, laptops, and tablets to access the cloud.
-However, if you don’t have proper BYOD protocol – or applicable security software – this could leave the system vulnerable to outside threats.
+However, if you don’t have proper BYOD protocol – or applicable cloud application security software – this could leave the system vulnerable to outside threats.
 This is just one example – there are many ways an employee’s negligence can harm your enterprise’s security.

 Even if your business is on the cloud, it can still be affected by malware if appropriate security practices are not used.
 Thankfully, there are security software solutions available that protect enterprises that are located on the cloud.
 As an example, McAfee understands cloud computing security issues, and they have software solutions ready to use as a result.

 Selecting the right public cloud service is an important step for your enterprise to take.
 This is because certain cloud solutions fail to supply the required security between each client.
 This means systems, applications, and resources are shared.
 If any client on the system is affected by a malicious attack, this is also shared among everyone else.
 Not good.

 With this point in mind, it could be wise for your enterprise to invest in a private cloud solution.
 This way, you won’t be sharing your space on the cloud with others.